nicc777/kubernetes-from-scratch/chapter_07/README.md

 Secondary objectives will include the following aspects:

-* Develop unit tests that must pass a certain percentage in order for a build to succeed - TODO
+* Develop unit tests that must pass a certain percentage in order for a build to succeed
 * Discuss options around security scanning of our source code repository and artifacts - TODO

 Further reading that may be helpful for this chapter: